 2. Use rope grab with only compatible lanyards and rope sizes.
-Alternate lanyards may not properly absorb the weight and shock from a fall and in turn fail to catch.
+Alternate lanyards may not properly absorb the weight and shock from a fall and, in turn, fail to catch.
 The wrong size rope will not allow the rope grab’s teeth to clamp down and deem the rope grab as useless.

 2. Don’t put the device on upside down.
-Most devices come with an arrow showing you which way is the correct way to attach the device.
+Most devices come with an arrow showing you which is the correct way to attach the device.
 The rope grab is totally useless if it is put on incorrectly.

 3. Don’t use the device after someone has taken a fall on it.
 We mentioned this earlier, but every piece of gear must be retired after someone has fallen on it.
-Some equipment might not be noticeably compromised after a fall, but indeed have something problematic.
+Some equipment might not be noticeably compromised after a fall, but will have something problematic.

 Rope grabs are essential for every high rise window cleaner and can be regarded as one of the most significant pieces of equipment.
 That being said, it is crucial to know and familiarize yourself with your equipment.
 Along with proper training, these quick Do’s and Don’ts are essential tips to keep window cleaners safe while using rope grabs.